 Nurture, Grow, Flourish

 Vision is expressed in the life a community shares; it is ingrained as we all strive to meet in full our responsibilities.
-But a vision also has to be summed up in clear words.
+But also, vision is captured in clear words.
 At St. Stephen’s just three words declare our vision: nurture, grow, flourish.
 For anyone seeking to understand our school, this is the best starting-point.
-Nurture, grow, flourish is our school motto, and all members of our community are asked to commit to the values these words imply.
+Nurture, grow, flourish is our school motto, and all members of our community are asked to commit to these values.
 We aim to nurture each child and family, ensuring that we grow as a school and flourish as a community.

 Vision and Scripture

-‘The Lord’s Prayer’ is the signature tune of Christian faith; it is also a prayer about the human condition, and one that is radical, from the roots up.
-The vision to which St. Stephen’s has committed is suggested by petitions from The Lord’s Prayer.
+‘The Lord’s Prayer’, that signature tune of Christian faith, is a radical prayer about the human condition, one that works from the roots up.
+The St. Stephen’s vision is suggested by petitions from ‘The Lord’s Prayer’.
 (Matthew 6:9ff)

 Nurture